 Maybe you would think that someone with an artificial leg wears long trousers in public to prevent scaring the kids.
 Or getting noticed by me.
 The artificial legs nowadays are no longer made of inconspicuous skin coloured plastic or beautiful polished wood, no … the new prosthesis are shiny stainless steel skeletons with ingenious hinges and screws.
 Sometimes a more ’emphatic’ user ties a senseless lightweight sneaker on the foot-part, but as a spectator you don’t have to expect more compassion over here.
 The amputee probably finds that the other leg doesn’t have to suffer for the absent leg.
 And the remaining leg -like all living legs on earth- also earns some cooling air in the hot weather.
 Because let’s face it; pants with 1 short and 1 long tube is more weird, isn’t it?

 And again … what about my courgette harvest?!

-Perhaps in the Netherlands there is walking around the same amount of artificial legs, hidden under layers of fabric, or maybe recently there has been a war over here that I didn’t notice, with a lot of hit soldiers … but last week I saw it for the 3rd time!
-This time 2 rvs legs united under 1 shorts!
+Perhaps in the Netherlands there is walking around the same amount of artificial legs, hidden under layers of fabric, or maybe recently there has been a war over here that I didn’t notice, with a lot of hit soldiers … but today I saw the 3rd in 1 week !
+This time 2 stainless steel legs united under 1 shorts!
 I suppose the owner was legitimately proud on them, because he opened the door of his car, then put his both hands on the edge of the roof and elegantly swung the complete steel store including himself right behind the steering wheel in 1 fluid movement.

 4 February 2006